dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 * working with friends can be great
 * or not
 * your preferences
-* but working on idea you like more important
+* but working on theme you like more important
-* how to get people to work on your idea?  stories

 ---